soOwasTaken/holbertonschool-validation/module1_task2/README.md

 To create a new blog post, set the `POST_TITLE` and `POST_NAME` environment variables and run: make post

-To see a list of available targets and their usage, run: make help
+To see a list of available commands and their usage, run: make help
-This will show a list of available targets and their usage information.
+This will show a list of available commands and their usage information.